Jiufen – A Day Trip From Taipei Guide + Photos 2026

 Something also rather unusual at night were the tuneful Jiufen garbage trucks that would drive along the central old street.

-These rubbish trucks in Jiufen have loud-speakers blaring out tinny tunes (actually European melodies!), to alert locals to bring out their rubbish.
+These rubbish trucks in Jiufen have loud-speakers blaring out tinny tunes (actually European melodies!), to alert locals to bring out their rubbish – we feature them in our ‘unusual Taipei’ guide.

 Garbage truck coming down Central Old Street Jiufen Taiwan